ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -Place mouse cursor in "Select map" menu

--Go back in L4D2 map Selector and press
+-Go back in L4D2 map Selector and press with windows key or alt tap

 -If you agree with the selected map, press "Return to game and press Esc" if you are in multiplayer or "Return to game" if you are in single